edsonayllon/definitions-collection/README.md

-permanence | Quality of lasting forever, or a very long time psychographic | Mental traits and behaviors characterstic of some population or group, similar to demographics. perpetuity | The state of lasting forever. interoperability | Exchanging/making use of information, namely within software. anthology | A collection of writings by different authors manifold | Many or various.
+permanence | Quality of lasting forever, or a very long time psychographic | Mental traits and behaviors characterstic of some population or group, similar to demographics. perpetuity | The state of lasting forever. interoperability | Exchanging of/making use of information, namely within software. anthology | A collection of writings by different authors manifold | Many or various.
 In mathematics, a  "topological space that locally resembles Euclidean space near each point."